aria1th/LavaSponge/README.md

 # HOW TO USE
-right click Wet Sponge Block to toggle on/off. oman you can't place wet sponge while using this. good luck.
+right click Wet Sponge Block to toggle on/off. right click slime block with empty hand to toggle slime removal on/off.
-Put this in mods folder, it only works for fabric 1.17.1.
+Put this mod in mods folder.
+it only works for fabric 1.17.X